cmarty02/CSM_customer_segmentation_model/README.md

 1. Clone the repository: `git clone https://github.com/your-username/repository-name.git`
 2. Install the necessary dependencies for Python (e.g., pandas, numpy) by running: `pip install -r requirements.txt`
 3. Open the Jupyter notebook or Python script in the `scripts/` directory to explore the data preprocessing and segmentation code.
-4. Access the visualizations created using Power BI in the `visualizations/` directory.
-5. Analyze the customer segments and identify potential cross-selling opportunities based on the visualizations and analysis results.
+4. Analyze the customer segments and identify potential cross-selling opportunities based on the visualizations and analysis results.

 ## Requirements
 The following dependencies are required to run the code:
-- Python (version X.X.X)
+- Python (version 8.9.0)
-- pandas (version X.X.X)
-- scikit-learn (version X.X.X)
-- Power BI (version X.X.X)

 Please ensure that you have the specified versions of these dependencies or later versions installed for smooth execution.